UKCloud/documentation/articles/other/other-how-view-status-info.md

 ![Service with degraded performance](images/other-status-outage.png)

-## Subscribing to the status page
+## Subscribing to the Service Status page

-You can subscribe to the status page to receive updates when information is updated.
+You can subscribe to the Service Status page to receive updates when information is updated.

-1. On the UKCloud Status page, click the **Subscribe to Updates** button.
+1. On the UKCloud Service Status page, click the **Subscribe to Updates** button.

     ![Subscribe to Updates button](images/other-status-btn-subscribe.png)